top of page

 In those early years there were many people who were deeply embedded in the game and the culture of the sport, it must be said that without the direct involvement of such men as John De Luca, Bob Leask and John Allen the game would not be where it is today.

 It was not until the late 60’s that juniors were introduced.
 The club up till that time relied on the transient workforce to refresh the senior team.
 It was the vision of the aforementioned men along with established senior player Chris Stoper established a junior team.
 They wanted to harness the children of the past players to ensure the clubs future.
-Bob Leask took over the junior program in 1968 and the by 1970 his team had won the first ever Cup final in the North East Soccer League.
+Bob Leask took over the junior program in 1968 and by 1970 his team had won the first ever Cup Final in the North East Soccer League.
 This team went on to be dominating force until the “72 season taking all before them.

 The Wangaratta senior team finally tasted success again in 1975 winning the League championship with largely a team of graduates for Bob Leask’s junior team.